 Don’t evaluate yourself based on anyone else.
 The more off the wall your goals are, the more likely they are to be satisfying, and the less likely you are to have competitors.

 If people don’t get why you want to do something or how you stay motivated toward a unique goal, then they will be critical, but if your motivation is external to those forces, then you won’t be swayed by the questions and the criticism.

 What advice do you have for other people who want to go after their dreams?

 Dreams are what define us.
 The lowest points in my life were the times when I didn’t have a goal or vision to aim for.
-The highest of highs were the mountain top experiences of achieving those goals that the rest of the world viewed as impossible.
+The highest of highs was the mountain top experiences of achieving those goals that the rest of the world viewed as impossible.